Yehonatal/coursehub/README.md

 - Google Gemini API key
 - SendGrid account (for notifications)

+**Email / Notifications (Gmail via Nodemailer)**
+- You can use Gmail SMTP with an App Password (recommended) for sending verification and password reset emails via Nodemailer.
+- Environment variables: `GMAIL_USER` and `GMAIL_PASS` (App Password).
+Optionally set `NEXT_PUBLIC_APP_URL` if you want to force links to a specific origin.
+- If you use 2FA on your Google account you must generate an App Password for the app.
+Learn more: https://support.google.com/accounts/answer/185833

 #### Environment Setup
 1. Copy `env.example` to `.env.local`
 2. Configure the following variables: